In this article

 After extensive research and product testing, this article also underwent an intensive review process:

-Braces are expensive because treatment is monitored closely by an orthodontist.
+Braces are expensive because an orthodontist closely monitors treatment.
 Treatment also takes longer than other orthodontic services.
-In addition, many patients require add-on treatments like spacers and headgear, which can significantly raise costs.
+Many people also require add-on treatments like spacers and headgear, which can significantly raise costs.

 The minimum cost of traditional braces is $3,000.

 Yes.
-Many orthodontists allow patients to pay with a payment plan.
+Many orthodontists allow people to pay with a payment plan.
 Speak with your provider for more details.

-Some patients are eligible for free braces through Medicaid or nonprofit programs.
+Some people are eligible for free braces through Medicaid or nonprofit programs.